thesis/cent/README.md

 - `concretize()` - Split into concrete amount and change

 **Comparison Methods (accept Money objects or currency strings):**
+- `compare(other)` - Compare values: returns -1 if less, 0 if equal, 1 if greater
 - `equals(other)` - Check equality
 - `lessThan(other)` - Less than comparison
 - `greaterThan(other)` - Greater than comparison